In which Zelda is spirited away to a wizard's tower.

-"They're rare but well worth the trouble to acquire.
+"They're rare, but well worth the trouble to acquire.
 People with a sensitivity to magic often experience a unique aftertaste when they drink tea brewed from the flowers."

 Zelda felt ignorant.
 How long did it take for the tea to brew, and what was she supposed to do with the flower afterward?
-She wanted to ask where he'd found something like this, but she worried that it would be an awkward question.
+She wanted to ask where Ganondorf had found something like this, but she was worried that it would be an awkward question.
 He said the tea was rare, so it was probably expensive.
 And what did it matter?
 It wasn't as if she could afford a luxury like this anyway.
 She wondered if she was supposed to drink the voltfruit tea with the flower in the water.
 Before she could ask, she noticed that Ganondorf was already raising his cup to his lips, so she followed suit.

 "Oh!" she exclaimed, surprised by the taste.
 "It's sweet."